Lifted Model Checking for Relational MDPs: Model Checking for Relational MDPs

 \subsection{Relational pCTL}

-This section defines \textit{Relational Probabilistic Computational Tree Logic} (relational pCTL), a temporal logic that describes the behavior of systems over time and allows probabilistic quantification.
-In model checking, the pCTL is used for specifying properties about a given RMDP that will be later checked.
-The relational pCTL is a variant of the standard pCTL (cf. \citep{Prism:2011} and \citep{Baier:2008}) that varies by allowing relational atoms and only allowing negations in front of atoms.
+This section introduces \textit{Relational Probabilistic Computational Tree Logic} (relational pCTL), a temporal logic that describes system behavior over time and allows for probabilistic quantification.
+We will use relational pCTL to specify properties of an RMDP.
+Relational pCTL is a variant of the standard pCTL (cf.~\citet{tutorialPRISM} and~\citet{Baier:2008}) that varies by allowing variables in atoms and only allowing negations in front of atoms.

 The syntax of the relational pCTL is as follows.
 A property is always specified by a state formula $\phi$.